Sweden

 Reasons to Ski & Snowboard Sweden

-Sweden is still untamed in winter.
+Sweden is still untamed in winter, but the people are wonderful, everything works well and travel is safe & easy.
+The weather in the mountains and in Lapland can be challenging, but so can anywhere in winter!
 Skiing and snowboarding can be done well into June during days of 24hr sunlight.
 In the depths of winter, snow is cold and stable - perfect for backcountry skiing and adventure.
-Sweden also has many opportunities for heli-skiing, something the Powderhounds intend to research as often as possible.
+At either time of the season the light, particularly further up north, is amazing to ski & experience.
+Sweden also has many opportunities for heli-skiing.
 And really, who wants to die without observing the amazing Aurora Borealis firsthand?
 Ski Sweden.

 Reviews

-See how the European ski resorts compare on the Europe ski resort ratings page.
+See how the Swedish ski resorts compare on the Sweden ski resort ratings page and to the rest of the European ski resorts on the Europe ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.